-- 1. Residential density is expressed in units per acre and is calculated by dividing the total number of dwelling units by the gross site area. - Although minimum lot sizes may allow additional units, density serves as the maximum number of principal units per acre.
-Within the Accessory Dwelling Unit Overlay District (-ADUOD), one accessory dwelling unit is permitted per lot, regardless of underlying density designation. - Transfers are restricted to properties under the same ownership which are located outside any Watershed Protection Area and in the same development as the dedication for right-of-way less than 60 feet in width. - 4.
+- 1. Residential density is expressed in units per acre and is calculated by dividing the total number of dwelling units by the gross site area. - 2.
+Although minimum lot sizes may allow additional units, density serves as the maximum number of principal units per acre.
+For any lot developed with a Detached House used for Single-unit Living or an Attached House used for Two-unit Living, one accessory dwelling unit is permitted per lot, regardless of underlying density designation. - Transfers are restricted to properties under the same ownership which are located outside any Watershed Protection Area and in the same development as the dedication for right-of-way less than 60 feet in width. - 4.
 A map showing the property and right-of-way dedication shall be recorded in the Wake County Registry with an indication that the roadway dedication density allowance has been utilized for the particular property prior to recording any subsequent maps in the development. - 5.
 No density transfer shall be allowed if the developer has executed a reimbursement contract. - 6.
 The density transfer is applicable to all those portions of greenway dedicated after September 1, 2013 provided that the dedicators waive their statutory right to withdraw the dedication. - 7.
 The dedicated greenway easement carries the residential density as shown on the Official Zoning Map for that location. - 8.
 When a site is partly within a CM District, density may be transferred from the CM District, which carries the residential density of the contiguous zoning district.
 If more than 1 zoning district adjoins the CM District, the CM District shall be divided by carrying the boundary lines separating the districts into the CM-zoned area.